For what reasons would I, or a colleague, need to self-report to the college?

 Are students able to connect with our various Student Support offices?

-Student Services are being provided in a remote capacity throughout the Spring and Summer terms.
+Student Services are being provided both in-person (with appointments preferred) and remotely.
 Students should be encouraged to reach out to our various support offices via their webpages, phone, or email.

 |Coronavirus Prevention and Health|